tpascarella/sr50/docs/investing/franchises.md

 * Significantly more expensive to get started, sometimes you need a personal net worth in excess of a million dollars.

+## Resources

+The Franchise Bible is currently the best book I have read on franchise investing.
+We are still in the process of finding the best web resource, and will add it once we do.

 >Increase Your Savings Rate